novonordisk-research/pepfunn/README.md

 The project can be cloned to run a local pip installation `pip install -e .`.

-It can be also installed directly from Github with the following command:
+The package can also be installed directly from Github with the following command:

 `pip install git+https://github.com/novonordisk-research/pepfunn.git`